ReviewMyContract.aiReview My Contract

 "Neither party shall be liable to the other for any delay or failure to perform its obligations under this Agreement where such delay or failure is caused by epidemic, pandemic, public health emergency declared by a governmental authority, or any government order, restriction, shutdown, or quarantine requirement issued in response to such epidemic or pandemic, provided that the affected party provides prompt written notice and uses commercially reasonable efforts to mitigate the impact."

 Before March 2020, force majeure clauses were among the most-ignored provisions in commercial contracts.
-Parties signed them without scrutiny; attorneys drafted them on autopilot.
 COVID-19 changed that permanently.
-Courts across the United States spent 2020-2023 resolving force majeure disputes arising from shutdowns, travel restrictions, venue closures, supply chain collapses, and workforce disruptions.
-The lessons from that litigation reshaped how careful parties draft and negotiate these clauses.
+Courts across the United States spent 2020–2023 resolving force majeure disputes arising from shutdowns, travel restrictions, venue closures, supply chain collapses, and workforce disruptions.
+The outcomes reshaped how careful parties draft and negotiate these clauses.

-**What courts decided about pre-COVID clauses.** The overwhelming majority of courts that considered COVID-19 force majeure claims under pre-2020 contracts denied them.
-Three reasons dominated the case outcomes.
-First, many older force majeure clauses listed specific events — earthquakes, floods, wars — without including pandemics or government shutdowns.
-Courts refused to stretch "natural disasters" or "acts of God" to include a virus and the regulatory response to it.
-Second, even where pandemic language arguably fit, courts often found that performance was not impossible — merely more expensive, less profitable, or commercially frustrating.
-Third, courts found that the pandemic was foreseeable once it was declared (particularly for contracts signed after January-February 2020), stripping away the unforeseeability foundation that force majeure requires.
+**What courts decided about pre-COVID clauses.** The overwhelming majority of courts denied COVID-19 force majeure claims under pre-2020 contracts.
+Three reasons dominated.
+First, older force majeure clauses listed earthquakes, floods, and wars without including pandemics or government shutdowns — courts refused to stretch "natural disasters" to include a virus.
+Second, even where pandemic language arguably fit, courts found that performance was not impossible — merely more expensive or commercially frustrating.
+Third, courts found that post-January 2020 contracts could not claim the pandemic was unforeseeable.

-**What clauses now routinely include.** Post-2020, well-drafted force majeure provisions explicitly enumerate: pandemics; epidemics; public health emergencies; government orders, shutdowns, and quarantine requirements; travel restrictions; supply chain disruptions; and component shortages.
-The clause quoted above captures the essential post-COVID drafting additions.
+**What post-COVID clauses now routinely include.** Well-drafted force majeure provisions now explicitly enumerate: pandemics; epidemics; public health emergencies; government orders, shutdowns, and quarantine requirements; travel restrictions; supply chain disruptions; and component shortages.
 The phrase "any government order, restriction, shutdown, or quarantine requirement issued in response to" a public health emergency is particularly important — it covers the regulatory response to the event, not just the biological event itself, which is often where the actual disruption occurs.

-**The supply chain lesson.** COVID-19 revealed a second vulnerability: traditional force majeure clauses covered the direct event but not upstream supply chain consequences.
-A manufacturer that could not obtain semiconductor components because its supplier was shut down by a government order faced a gap: the force majeure event (government shutdown) happened to a third party, not to the manufacturer.
+**The supply chain lesson.** COVID-19 revealed that traditional force majeure clauses covered the direct event but not upstream supply chain consequences.
+A manufacturer unable to obtain semiconductor components because its supplier faced a government shutdown confronted a coverage gap: the force majeure event happened to a third party.
 Post-2020 drafting now frequently includes "disruptions to transportation networks, logistics, or supply chains" and "inability of suppliers to deliver materials, components, or services due to force majeure events affecting such suppliers."

-**The insurance parallel.** Just as business interruption insurance policies faced litigation over pandemic claims (with most coverage being denied under the physical damage requirement), force majeure clauses that relied on implicit interpretations rather than explicit text were largely unenforceable.
-The COVID-19 experience powerfully validated the principle that force majeure protection depends entirely on the specificity of the clause's text — not on the severity of the event.
+**The insurance parallel.** Just as business interruption insurance policies faced litigation over pandemic claims — with most coverage denied under the physical damage requirement — force majeure clauses that relied on implicit interpretations rather than explicit text were largely unenforceable.
+The COVID-19 experience validated the principle that force majeure protection depends entirely on the specificity of the clause's text, not the severity of the event.

 What To Do

-If you are reviewing a contract signed before 2020 or based on an older form template, check whether the force majeure clause explicitly covers pandemics, epidemics, and government shutdowns.
-If it does not, negotiate to add them.
-If you are negotiating a new agreement, ensure the clause: (1) lists pandemic/epidemic/public health emergency explicitly; (2) covers governmental orders and restrictions issued in response to those events; (3) covers supply chain disruptions and material/component shortages; and (4) uses 'impracticable' rather than 'impossible' as the performance standard — impracticability is a much lower bar to clear.
+If reviewing a contract based on an older template, check whether the force majeure clause explicitly covers pandemics, epidemics, and government shutdowns.
+If it does not, negotiate additions.
+For new agreements: (1) list pandemic/epidemic/public health emergency explicitly; (2) cover governmental orders issued in response to those events; (3) cover supply chain disruptions and material shortages; and (4) use 'impracticable' rather than 'impossible' as the performance standard — impracticability is a significantly lower bar to clear.

 04